teachingaway/teachingaway.github.io/index.md

 ## We <a href="#securities">raise capital</a>, <a href="#ip">secure patents</a>, <a href="#corporate">structure deals</a> and <a href="#litigation">litigate disputes.

-## We represent public companies, emerging enterprises, and creative professionals.
+## We work for emerging technology ventures and public companies.

 <div class="section" id="services">
     <div id="corporate" class="sub_section">